Madagascar profile - Timeline

 1960 26 June - Independence with Philibert Tsiranana as president.

 1972 - Amid popular unrest, President Tsiranana dissolves government and hands power to army chief Gen Gabriel Ramanantsoa as head of a provisional government.
 He reduces the country's ties with France in favour of links with the Soviet Union.

 1975 June - Lieutenant-Commander Didier Ratsiraka is named head of state after a coup.
 The country is renamed the Democratic Republic of Madagascar, and Mr Ratsiraka is elected president for a seven-year term.

 1976 - President Ratsiraka nationalises large parts of the economy, and forms the Arema party.
 Over the years he increases state control over the economy until 1986, when he changes tack and promotes market reforms.

 1992 - Under pressure of demonstrations, President Ratsiraka introduces democratic reforms.
 A new constitution is approved by referendum.

 1993 - Opposition leader Albert Zafy is elected president.

 1996 - President Zafy is impeached, and Mr Ratsiraka is voted back into office.

-2000 March - Thousands homeless after two cyclones hit the island and Mozambique.
+2000 March - Thousands are left homeless after two cyclones hit the island and Mozambique.

 2001 May - Senate reopens after 29 years, completing the government framework provided for in the 1992 constitution, which replaced the socialist revolutionary system.

 2001 December - First round of presidential elections.
 Opposition candidate Marc Ravalomanana claims an outright victory and says there's no need for a second round.

 2002 February - Mr Ravalomanana declares himself president after weeks of political deadlock with President Ratsiraka over the December polls, which he says the government rigged.
 Violence breaks out between rival protesters.

 2002 April - The Constitutional Court declares Marc Ravalomanana winner of the December polls after a recount.
 Didier Ratsiraka says he'll ignore the verdict.
 In June the US recognises Mr Ravalomanana as legitimate leader of Madagascar.

 2002 July - Mr Ratsiraka seeks exile in France, marking the end of the seven-month political crisis.

 2002 December - Ravalomanana's party, I Love Madagascar (TIM), wins a parliamentary majority in elections which are seen as a test of popular support.